How to Outsource Software Development: 10 Simple Steps

 What are the regulatory constraints that the outsourced team must adhere to?

-What is the hourly rate you can afford to pay (identify a range)?
+What hourly rate can you afford to pay (identify a range)?

-Include a full list of all stakeholders, along with their designation and approval status.
+Include a complete list of all stakeholders, their designation, and approval status.

 It is time to decide between in-house development and outsourcing.
-Making an informed decision will require you to weigh a number of factors.
-And while price isn’t the only factor to consider, competitive pricing is one significant benefit to outsourcing your software development offshore—especially if you find a competent team that understands your vision.
+Making an informed decision will require you to weigh several factors.
+While price isn’t the only factor to consider, competitive pricing is one significant benefit to outsourcing your software development offshore—especially if you find a competent team that understands your vision.

-When choosing an outsourcing partner, each potential vendor’s location is a significant factor that can affect not only price, but communication, efficiency, and the overall quality of the end product.
-As a way to review and weigh options, companies that outsource software development have identified three different categories based on company location: onshore, offshore, and nearshore outsourcing.
+When choosing an outsourcing partner, each potential vendor’s location is a significant factor that can affect not only price but also communication, efficiency, and the overall quality of the end product.
+To review and weigh options, companies that do software development outsourcing have identified three categories based on company location: onshore, offshore, and nearshore outsourcing.

 • Onshore Outsourcing (i.e., onshoring): Choosing an outsourcing partner based in your country.